 Two distressed senior citizens.

 When the SSA originally sets the amount of your SSI payments, they will factor in a portion of your spouse’s income and their resources.
 When you get divorced, your spouse’s income is no longer a factor, and your amount is usually recalculated.
-In most cases, this will cause your SSI payments to increase.
+In most cases, this will increase your SSI payments.

-In specific cases, considering your marriage lasted for at least 10 years or more and you are 62 years old (or older), you usually are entitled to benefits also.
-If both the previous requirements are met, and you are divorced, then you can receive as much as 50% of the previous benefits.
+In specific cases, if your marriage lasted at least 10 years and you are 62 years old (or older), you are usually also entitled to benefits.
+If both the previous requirements are met and you are divorced, you can receive up to 50% of the previous benefits.

-If in the divorce, you are awarded alimony or spousal support, then this money will be counted as income and affect the amount of the benefits you receive.
-Depending on the amount of money you receive from your ex-spouse, this could cause an overall decrease in benefits.
-Also, it’s particularly important to note, that if alimony payments cause your overall income to exceed the SSI limits, you could lose your SSI benefits completely.
+If in the divorce you are awarded alimony or spousal support, this money will be counted as income and affect the amount of benefits you receive.
+Depending on the amount of money you receive from your ex-spouse, this could result in a decrease in overall benefits.
+Also, it’s particularly important to note that if alimony payments cause your overall income to exceed the SSI limits, you could lose your SSI benefits completely.

 So, as usual with government programs, there are a myriad of contingencies that come into play after your divorce.
 The best thing for you to do before making any decisions that could jeopardize your benefits is to consult with a qualified Tampa Bay social security, SSI, and SSD lawyer.
-They will look at all the details of your case, and revised financial situation, and be able to let you know how your benefits will be affected.
+They will review all the details of your case and your revised financial situation and let you know how your benefits will be affected.
 They will also help you take the necessary steps to ensure that your benefits are protected in the best conceivable way.

 If I Am A Woman, What Criteria Must I Meet To Collect Benefits From My Ex-Spouse?